 Training plans call for running 1-2 key workouts per week.
 Plans include primary and secondary key workouts.
-Primary workouts stress your body in a way gets you ready for your specific race.
-Secondary workout focus more on speed and help support your next primary workout.
+Primary workouts stress your body in a way that gets you ready for your specific race.
+Secondary workouts focus more on speed and help support your next primary workout.

 - Run 2-5 days per week

-- Space your key workouts so that you have at lease 48-72 hours recovery between key workouts
+- Space your key workouts so that you have at least 48-72 hours of recovery between key workouts

 - Run the second key workout only if you are feeling completely recovered